 Klein believes that the real world is much more unpredictable and complex than the laboratory – something that works in the lab might not work in real life.
 Therefore, the value of industrial research institutions like Nokia Bell Labs lies in their ability to bring things out of the laboratory and apply them to demanding real-life conditions.

 Klein has a unique bird’s-eye view of the future of information technology, so it pertinent to ask what is on the horizon for Nokia Bell Labs’ researchers for the next ten years.
 He believes that the fusion of physical and digital worlds in consumer, enterprise and industrial contexts is one of the most interesting trends.
-“Currently, we try to understand how to create these entities and what kind of software technology and connectivity is necessary to support the most extreme versions of this fusion.”
+“Currently, we try to understand how to create dynamic digital twins and what kind of enabling technologies, like localization and positioning, software and data systems, AI-driven contextual awareness and connectivity and edge computing are necessary to support the most ambitious versions of this fusion.”

-Thierry Klein is a member of the International Selection Committee for the Millennium Technology Prize as of April 2023.
+Thierry Klein is a member of the International Selection Committee for the Millennium Technology Prize 2024.

 Thierry Klein’s tips on how to make a corporate research laboratory successful